KUONEN LITERACY Grade 6

 RI.6.10/ RL.
 6.10 By the end of the year, read and comprehend literary nonfiction in the Grades 6-8 text complexity band proficiently, with scaffolding as needed at the high end of the range.

-W.6.3 Write narratives to develop real or imagined experiences or events using an effective technique, relevant descriptive details, and well-structured event sequences.
+W.6.3 Write narratives to develop real or imagined experiences or events using the effective technique, relevant descriptive details, and well-structured event sequences.

 W.6.4 Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.